intel/libvpl/examples/api1x_core/legacy-decode/README.md

 #### Building the program using CMake

-1. These instructions assume you can read and write to the location the examples are stored.
-If the examples have been installed in a protected folder such as "Program Files" copy the entire `examples` folder to a location with Read/Write access such as the Desktop (%USERPROFILE%\Desktop) and resume these instruictions from that copy.

-2. Install the prerequisite software.
+1. Install prerequisites.
 To build and run the sample you need to install prerequisite software and set up your environment:

-   - Intel® oneAPI Base Toolkit for Windows*
+   - Follow the steps in [install.md](https://github.com/intel-innersource/frameworks.media.onevpl.dispatcher/blob/main/INSTALL.md) to install oneVPL package.
+   - Visual Studio 2022
    - [CMake](https://cmake.org)

-3. Set up your environment using the following command.
+2. Set up your environment using the following command.
    ```
-   <oneapi_install_dir>\setvars.bat
+   <vpl_install_dir>\etc\vpl\vars.bat
    ```
-   Here `<oneapi_install_dir>` represents the root folder of your oneAPI installation, which is which is `C:\Program Files (x86)\Intel\oneAPI\` when installed using default options.
-If you customized the installation folder, the `setvars.bat` is in your custom location.
-Note that if a compiler is not part of your oneAPI installation you should run in a Visual Studio 64-bit command prompt.
+   Here `<vpl_install_dir>` represents the root folder of your oneVPL installation.
+If you customized the installation folder, the `vars.bat` is in your custom location.
+Note that if a compiler is not installed you should run in a Visual Studio 64-bit command prompt.

-4. Build the program using the following commands:
+3. Build the program using the following commands:
    ```
    mkdir build
    cd build